Lokeshmb005/VLSI-LAB-EXP-6/README.md

 **RESULT:**

-The Implementation of 2 input NOR gate using CMOS  is constructed and waveforms are verified.
+The Implementation of CMOS inverter, CMOS NAND and CMOS NOR gate waveforms are verified.